koderAP/Havannah-Game-AI/README.md

 - Players take turns placing one stone per move on empty hexagonal cells
 - Stones are never moved or captured once placed
 - The first player to complete any winning condition wins immediately
-- Games typically implement the pie rule to balance first-player advantage[9]
+- Games typically implement the pie rule to balance first-player advantage

 ## Algorithm Architecture

 ### Monte Carlo Tree Search Framework

-The implementation follows the standard four-phase MCTS cycle[1][5]:
+The implementation follows the standard four-phase MCTS cycle:

 1. **Selection**: Navigate the existing search tree using Upper Confidence Bound (UCB1) to balance exploration and exploitation
 2. **Expansion**: Add new nodes to represent unexplored game states